Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "There are antimatter blast craters down south of where we found them," Julian recalled.
 "Around the big river valley and delta.
 These fellas were probably just the last on the list."

 Daniel nodded solemnly.
 "A year later and there wouldn’t have been enough left to save.
-As it is, the genetic and cultural bottleneck…"
+As it is, the genetic and cultural bottleneck..."

 Daar chittered as he orbited back close to them.
 "We need ‘ta encourage ‘em to have *lots* of cubs, don’t we?"